ZhixiangSu/KRST/README.md

 ### Dataset Preparation

-All datasets mentioned in paper are provided in `data\data`.
+All datasets mentioned in the paper are provided in `data\data`.
 They are from [BERTRL](https://github.com/zhw12/BERTRL/blob/master/README.md) and are reorganized.
-If you want to mannually create a new dataset, please provide the following files:
+If you want to manually create a new dataset, please provide the following files:
 * `train$suffix$.txt`: file for training.
 Each line is a triplet (h,r,t) seperated by '\t'.
 * `valid.txt` and `test.txt`: files for validation and testing.
 * `relation2text.txt` and `entity2text.txt`: description file.
-Each line contains a relation (or entity) and its corresponding descriptions, seperated by '\t'.
+Each line contains a relation (or entity) and its corresponding descriptions, separated by '\t'.
 * `ranking_head.txt` and `ranking_tail.txt` (optional): files of positive and negative testing triplets.
 If not provided, use the following command to generate:
 ```shell
 python neg_sampling.py --dataset $dataset --suffix $suffix --finding_mode $finding_mode --training_mode test --neg_num 50